2i2c-org/team-compass/practices/coordination.md

 The important thing is that we always have a list of high-quality deliverables ready to work towards.

 (coordination:active-backlog)=
-### Active Development Backlog
+### Activity Backlog

-The [Active Development Backlog](https://github.com/orgs/2i2c-org/projects/5) contains the collection of **Tasks** that the team is currently working on.
+The [Activity Backlog](https://github.com/orgs/2i2c-org/projects/5) contains the collection of **Tasks** that the team is currently working on.
 Tasks are actions that are needed to accomplish some deliverable.
 These tasks are generated from the deliverables on the Projects Backlog.
 They define a “to do” list of tasks to complete on a day-to-day basis.

-The Active Development Backlog is broken down into these columns:
+The Activity Backlog is broken down into these columns:

 - {guilabel}`To Do` Tasks that are ready to be worked on.
 Roughly speaking, tasks higher on the list are of higher priority.
 - {guilabel}`Needs Discussion` Tasks that require some team discussion around _implementation_.
 If there are higher-level discussions about the deliverable itself, perhaps the deliverable is not yet ready to be worked on.